- 1.a. Contacting Pololu

 The Wixel shield seamlessly enables a wireless link (with a typical range of ~50 feet) to replace your Arduino’s USB interface, which means you can use the standard Arduino computer software to:

-- wirelessly program the Arduino (this feature is available with the Arduino Leonardo or the A-Star 32U4 Prime).
+- wirelessly program the Arduino (this feature is not available with the Arduino Leonardo or the A-Star 32U4 Prime).

 - wirelessly debug sketches with the Arduino serial monitor.